Master’s of Public Health 3-2 Program

 How to Apply

-If you wish to apply for the MPH 3-2 program, submit your application materials through SLATE (the online application system) by May 1 of your junior year.
+If you wish to apply for the MPH 3-2 program, submit your application materials online by May 1 of your junior year.

 Applications are reviewed by the Admissions Committee.
 Successful applicants are notified that they will be admitted to the MPH program for the following fall.

-For the purposes of registration and financial aid, the students will be considered as students in the College for the fourth year.
+For the purposes of registration and financial aid, students will be considered in the College for the fourth year.
 During their fourth year, students take a combination of MPH courses and undergraduate courses.
-During their fifth year, students become graduate students in the medical school, and complete all MPH requirements during that year.
+During their fifth year, students become graduate students in the School of Medicine and Dentistry, and complete all MPH requirements during that year.